-We welcome you to come down to the San Francisco waterfront to tour our visiting ships docked at the Port of San Francisco and get a glimpse of the day-to-day lives of the sailors serving in the U.S. Navy and U.S. Coast Guard.
-For 2022, our largest ship, the LSD (Dock Landing Ship) will be located at Pier 35.
-Please plan accordingly as the two piers are over one mile apart.
+Join us on the San Francisco waterfront to tour our visiting ships docked at the Port of San Francisco and get a glimpse of the day-to-day lives of the sailors serving in the U.S. Navy and U.S. Coast Guard.

 We have several guides on this site to help you with information about planning your experience at Fleet Week under "Plan Your Trip".

 Please Note: These piers are 1.7 miles apart on the waterfront.
 There will be two ships at each pier.

 Tour lines are on a first-come, first-served basis.

 The public is encouraged to attend tours and interact with U.S. Navy, Marine Corps and Coast Guard personnel.

 Report any suspicious activity immediately to military or police personnel